Located in Pittsburgh’s Highland Park, the Pittsburgh Zoo and Aquarium is a fantastic place for the entire family to visit.

 First opened in 1898 as the Highland Park Zoo, the zoo and now grown to be (what I believe is) the largest zoo in Pennsylvania with more than 4,000 animals in the zoo’s 77 acres of land.
-It is also home to the state’s only aquarium, making it a unique and fascinating place to visit for those that love animals.
+It is also home to one of the state’s only aquariums (the other being the aquarium in Scranton), making it a unique and fascinating place to visit for those that love animals.

 During the summer of 2018, my family and I had a chance to explore this fun destination as guests of the zoo.